Fiction by Carl Hiaasen

 It is about a teenage boy whose cousin goes missing, and the weird way he decides to save her.
 Interesting characters and crazy situations make this into sort of a "caper" novel, which is a style I like.
 (Defined by the dictionary as a " frivolous escapade or prank," a caper is a lighthearted, fun story in which the main character is drawn into a crazy mess, possibly including a journey, and has to find his/her way out, usually with the help of strange people.)

 Carl Hiaasen is an environmentalist, so all his stories have some crunchy, conservation, save-the-world-ish elements, but in this book that did not distract from the story.
-(This was not the case with Flush, which got so bogged-down in environmental detail that it lost all lightheartedness.)
+(This was not the case with Flush, which in my opinion got so bogged-down in environmental detail that it lost all lightheartedness.)

 This is a short, fun read.